jundalisay/superblist/content/en/research/musashi/five-rings/book-2.md

 ### Direct Communication

 This is how the true Way of the Ni To Ichi school is received and handed down.
-Oral tradition=  "Teach your body strategy."
+Oral tradition:  "Teach your body strategy."

 Recorded in the above book is an outline of Ichi school sword-fighting.